 - Atypical depression is a pattern of depression symptoms that is temporarily alleviated by a positive event.
 It’s a persistent sadness that is temporarily relieved by a positive experience.

-Schizophrenia is a chronic, serious mental illness that affects the way a person thinks, perceives reality and relates to others.
-Though it’s not a common mental illness as other major mental illness, it can be the most chronic and disabling.
+Schizophrenia is a chronic, serious mental illness that affects the way a person thinks, perceives reality, and relates to others.
+Though it’s not a common mental illness as other major mental illnesses, it can be the most chronic and disabling.
 Contrary to popular belief, schizophrenia is not a multiple personality disorder.
-People with schizophrenia have what is called psychotic episode, a moment in which they lose touch with the reality, they can’t tell what is real from what is imagined.
+People with schizophrenia have what is called a psychotic episode, a moment in which they lose touch with reality, they can’t tell what is real from what is imagined.
 In psychotic, they could experience:

 - Hallucinations: Seeing or hearing things that are not there.

 - Delusions: firmly held beliefs that can easily be proven wrong, like believing people are out to get you.

 - Disorganized speech: using words or sentences that make no sense to others.

 - Strange behavior: acting in a repetitive way like walking in a circle, quiet for hours, or sitting still.

 - Withdrawn and lifeless: has no motivation, not interested in normal daily activities.

 Borderline personality disorder